 If you’re not looking for one to fight allergies, you may not feel the difference.
-To those who need all the power of a HEPA filter, however, it will be hard to miss.
+However, to those who need all the power of a HEPA filter, it will be hard to miss.

 You may have to do some digging to find this out.
 Filters have a Minimum Efficiency Reporting Value or MERV.

 Simply put, this ranks how effective the filter will be at cleaning the air.
 It’s rated from 1 to 20, and the higher the number, the more effective the filter.

 If you want an allergy-friendly vacuum, here are seven to consider.

 1. Elovam Cordless Handheld Vacuum